Alternative to Check Presentation

 With Guest Conductor Arild Remmereit and Sergei Krylov as guest violin soloists, the Atlanta Symphony Orchestra spent some time with the Elkins Pointe Middle School Orchestra students, answering their questions.
 Due to gifts to the music program, students can meet some of the world’s best musicians.

-Which would you instead use, the photo of the students getting time with one of the best violinists and orchestra conductors or the check presentation to the school administrator that helps support these types of opportunities?
+Would you instead use the photo of the students getting time with one of the best violinists and orchestra conductors or the check presentation to the school administrator that helps support these types of opportunities?

 Even a setup photo can do better than a check presentation photo.
 Would you stop and want to read more about this photo?
 If so, then it is successful.
 I can see this used to help talk about a Catholic School expanding to include new grades in the fall due to a gift assisting the school in adding more classrooms.